loreabad6/VatnajokullCoastalChanges/README.md

 changes due to glacier and volcanic activity in the areas south of the Vatnajokull ice cap.

-The analysis folder holds the code, while the data folder contains spatial data used in the analysis, mainly ancillary vector data.
+The analysis folder holds the code and some [notes](analysis/Notes.md) while the data folder contains spatial data used in the analysis, mainly ancillary vector data.